maaaaarmey/Nogomet-Project/README.md

 * app.
 R gathers all the code necessary to realize the application (cleaning, ui part and server part)

 * soccerfield is the R code file that allows to draw the soccer field

+* the data folder contains all the data necessary for the creation of this project:

+** the events folder contains all the events that took place during a soccer season

+** lineups contains all the information about the players

+** matches contains all the information about the matches that took place (date, home team, ...)

+** three-sixty includes all the information about the coordinates of the shots